 The University of Pittsburgh Online MS in Health Informatics (MSHI)

-The University of Pittsburgh’s School of Health and Rehabilitation Sciences offers an online MS in Health Informatics (MSHI) with four tracks: General Health Informatics (HI), Data Science (DS), Health Care Supervision Management (HSM), and Registered Health Information Administrator (RHIA).
+The University of Pittsburgh’s School of Health and Rehabilitation Sciences offers an online MS in Health Informatics (MSHI) with three tracks: General Health Informatics (HI), Data Science (DS), and Health Care Supervision and Management (HSM).
 This program offers 100 percent online coursework with a local capstone internship experience.
-No campus visits are required and the program can be completed in 16 to 24 months.
+No campus visits are required, and the program can be completed in 16 to 24 months.

-The Data Science (DS) track is designed for those who wish to present extracted and analyzed data to those in the health care community including health care providers and executives.
-The purpose of this communication is to convey assessment of quality measures, financial responsibility and performance, and improvement of patient outcomes.
+The Data Science (DS) track is designed for those who wish to present extracted and analyzed data to those in the healthcare community, including healthcare providers and executives.
+This communication aims to convey assessment of quality measures, financial responsibility and performance, and improvement of patient outcomes.
 Key concepts include risk assessment, hypothesis testing, pattern identification, and prediction.